×

 • Local currency at constant prices > Expenditure on GDP > Exports > Goods and services: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in constant local currency."

-• Local currency at constant prices > Other items > Terms of trade adjustment > Constant LCU: The terms of trade effect equals capacity to import less exports of goods and services in constant prices.
+• Local currency at constant prices > Other items > Gross national income > Constant LCU: Gross national income is derived as the sum of GNP and the terms of trade adjustment.
 Data are in constant local currency.

-• Shares of GDP and other > Exports > Goods and services > % of GDP: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
+• Local currency at current prices > Expenditure on GDP > Exports > Goods and services > Cu: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
-They exclude compensation of employees and investment income (formerly called factor services) and transfer payments."
+They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
+Data are in current local currency."

 • US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.